tadashibashi/sdgl/README.md

 ## Technologies

 - C++ 20
-- OpenGL ES3 / Angle (Desktop builds)
+- OpenGL ES3 / Angle (desktop builds)
-- Emscripten (Web builds)
+- Emscripten (web builds)
+- SDL2 (windowing / input)

 ## Motivation

+I wanted to build a game engine as a challenge to learn graphics programming.
-Build a cross-platform graphics library that is low-level enough to work with the graphics card (shaders, buffers), but high level enough to avoid writing adaptations for multiple modern graphics APIs.
+I chose OpenGL because it's low-level enough to work with the graphics card (shaders, buffers), and ANGLE makes compiling cross-platform as easy as adding a few conditional defines.

+ANGLE also gives a performance boost as a translation layer to native graphics libraries (Metal, Vulkan, D3D11).
-ANGLE does the heavy lifting with regard to the adaptation layer.
-As the basis for WebGL in Chrome, it appears to be a steadfast option for OpenGL ES apps.
+And as the basis for WebGL in Chrome, it appears to be a reasonably steadfast option.

-## Feature Roadmap

-- [ ] Windowing backend (glfw)
-- [ ] 2D graphic rendering
-  - [ ] Shaders
-  - [ ] Sprite atlas parsing & rendering
-  - [ ] TTF / Bitmap font rendering
-- [ ] Tiled TMX support

 ## Runtime Dependencies